DFE-Digital/register-trainee-teachers/app/views/guidance/bulk_recommend_trainees.md

 ### 1. Download a CSV file listing trainees you can recommend for QTS or EYTS

-The CSV file includes all trainees who have a TRN and either:
+The CSV file includes all trainees who have a teacher reference number (TRN) and either:

 - an estimated end date in the past 6 months or the next 6 months
 - no estimated end date

+The CSV file does not include trainees who have deferred or withdrawn.

 If a trainee’s estimated end date is not in the period covered by the CSV file, you can either: